webnuswp/modern-events-calendar-lite/readme.txt

 37. WordPress Event Calendar - Add Shortcode Wizard

 == Changelog ==
+= 5.2.3 – 31 March 2020 =
+- Added: SEO Schema section to specify event status
+- Added: A new currency (Israeli Shekel)
+- Changed: The next and back button positions on the booking form (pro)
+- Fixed: MEC sender name and email
+- Fixed: MEC Archive page
+- Fixed: An issue in update client of MEC
+- Fixed: Advanced repeat
+- Fixed: Internal cronjob of MEC (pro)
+- Fixed: The "New Event" notification

 = 5.2.2 – 24 March 2020 =
 - Added: An option in tile skin to load events in list view
 - Fixed: A display issue in tile skin